fluxcd/flux/site/standalone/setup.md

 ## Add an SSH deploy key to the repository

 Flux connects to the repository using an SSH key.

+***The SSH key must be configured to have R/W access to the repository*** because flux writes tags to the repository on sync.

-You have two
+You have two options:
-options:

 ### 1. Allow flux to generate a key for you.